Large temperature-up-jump simulations of a binary Lennard-Jones system: Aging following jumps from T=0.43 and T=0.37 to T=0.48

-\Fig{fig:results} reports the results of our simulations for the temperature up jumps from $T=0.43$ and $T=0.37$ to $T=0.48$.
-The left two columns show the time-autocorrelation functions during aging plotted as a function of $t_2-t_1$ with the smaller jump to the left, parametrized by the waiting time $t_1$.
+\Fig{fig:results} reports the results of our simulations for temperature up jumps from $T=0.43$ and $T=0.37$ to $T=0.48$.
+The left two columns show the time-autocorrelation functions during aging plotted as functions of $t_2-t_1$ with the smaller jump to the left, parametrized by the waiting time $t_1$.
 As expected, curve collapse is not observed for any of the five quantities.
-Instead a general speed up is seen, with the short-waiting time bluish curves moving to shorter times.
-This is the well-known ``self-catalyzed'' behavior, reflecting the fact that the structure gradually approaches that of equilibrium at $T=0.48$ at which relaxation is much faster than at the two starting temperatures.
-Comparing the results for the jump from $T=0.43$ with those of the $T=0.37$ to $T=0.48$ jump, there is a considerably larger spread in the latter case.
-This reflects that fact that the relaxation rates vary more, the larger the difference is between two temperatures.
-At the longest times corresponding to the red curves, a collapse is observed because equilibrium at $T=0.48$ is approached.
+Instead a general speed up is seen, with the short-waiting time (bluish) curves moving to shorter times.
+This is the well-known ``self-catalyzed'' behavior, reflecting the fact that the structure gradually approaches that of $T=0.48$ at which relaxation is much faster than at the two starting temperatures.
+Comparing the results for the jump from $T=0.43$ to those of the $T=0.37$ to $T=0.48$ jump, there is a considerably larger spread in the latter case.
+This reflects that fact that the relaxation rates vary more, the larger the difference is between the initial and final temperatures of a jump.
+At the longest times corresponding to the red curves, a beginning collapse is observed because equilibrium at $T=0.48$ is approached.

-The right two columns of \fig{fig:results} give the main results of this paper, investigating to which extent the material time collapses all the autocorrelation functions to be unique functions of $\xi_2-\xi_1$ in which $\xi_j$ is the value of the material time at time $t_j$.
-There is no collapse at short material times because, as already mentioned, the material-time concept makes little sense on the short time scale corresponding to phonon times.
-At larger values of $\xi_2-\xi_1$ there is a much better collapse, but to a varying degree, and curiously, bluish curves corresponding to short waiting time tend to collapse better then intermediate values of $t_1$.
-Generally, the small temperature jump results in a better collapse than the large one.
+The right two columns of \fig{fig:results} give the main results of this paper, investigating to which extent the material time defined from the potential-energy time-autocorrelation function collapses all the two times functions to be unique functions of $\xi_2-\xi_1$ in which $\xi_j$ is the material time at time $t_j$.
+Note that the non-monotonic quantities, the dynamical susceptibility $\chi_4$ and the non-Gaussian parameter $\alpha_2$, are normalised by their peak values; this is because we are only interested in the evolution of the shape of two-time correlations during aging.
+There is no collapse at short material times because, as already mentioned, the material-time concept makes little sense on the short time scale corresponding to phonon and slightly longer times.
+At larger values of $\xi_2-\xi_1$ there is a much better collapse, though to a varying degree and, curiously, the bluish curves corresponding to short waiting time collapse better than the curves corresponding to intermediate values of $t_1$.
+Generally, the smaller temperature jump results in a better collapse than the larger one.